iterait/emloop/docs/tutorial.rst

 *******

 The very first step in any machine learning task is to load and process the data.
-Every `cxflow` dataset is expected to extend the `cxflow.datasets.AbstractDataset` and to have the following properties:
+Every `cxflow` dataset is expected to extend the `cxflow.datasets.BaseDataset` and to have the following properties:

-#. **The constructor** accepts a YAML configuration in the form of a string (configuration
-   will be described later).
-The purpose of the constructor is to prepare data which will be used for training and optionally testing.
 #. **Training stream** must be implemented.
 Training stream is an iterable which provides
    batches of the training data.
    The implementation of the training stream is provided in `train_stream` method.
 #.
 Analogously, the dataset might contain **additional streams** such as validation or test
    streams.
    These are implemented in `<name>_stream` methods (e.g., `test_stream`).
 While additional streams are not mandatory, implementing at least the test stream is strongly suggested.
+#. **The constructor** accepts a YAML configuration in the form of a string
+   (more on this later).
+   The purpose of the constructor is to parse the configuration string and prepare that cxflow will soon call one of the stream functions.
 #.
-Finally, the dataset might contain `split()` method which is responsible for correct
+Finally, the dataset might contain other methods, e.g., `fetch`, `split`, or
-   data splitting to training and testing subsets.
-This will be described in detail in Advanced section.
+   anything else you may need.
+   Cxflow is able to call arbitrary function on your dataset using `cxflow dataset <name>` command.

 For our purposes, let us create a class called `MajorityDataset`: